7 Ways to Address a Bad Grade on Your College Application

 Specifically, you’ll want to target recs from those who are familiar with the challenge(s) you faced (your counselor may be ideal) and can speak to your growth process.
 Colleges expect that, within their own rigorous and challenging environment, you will experience a setback or two over the course of four years.
 How you responded to adversity in high school can impress an admissions officer who is looking for students with grit and resilience, factors that predict collegiate success.

 If you score well on standardized tests in AP English and AP U.S. History, your poor precalculus grade will be less noticeable; particularly if you are, for example, a future political science major (more on this in a moment).
 Contrarily, if you feel like a lower grade was attributable to a factors such as a poor rapport with a teacher or perhaps a sheer lack of effort on your part, but you still believe you know the material, use a standardized test as a way to prove it.
-You may have gotten a C- in biology in part because of a fraught relationship with the instructor, but your 750 SAT Biology Subject Test score shows a prospective college that you still mastered the material.
+You may have gotten a C- in biology in part because of a fraught relationship with the instructor, but your 5 on the AP Biology exam shows a prospective college that you still mastered the material.

 4. Craft a narrative